aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/compress-multiple-files/_index.md

 string dataDir = "Your Document Directory";
 ```

-Replace "Your Document Directory" with the actual path to your document directory.
+Replace `"Your Document Directory"` with the actual path to the folder that holds the files you want to zip.

-## Step 2: Compress Multiple Files
+## Step 2: Compress Multiple Files – Full Walkthrough

-Now, let's break down the file compression process into multiple steps:
+Below is a **c# zip file example** that shows how to **how to compress multiple files** and **how to create zip file** programmatically.

-### Step 2.1: Open the Zip File
+### Step 2.1: Open the Zip File (Create the Archive)

 ```csharp
 using (FileStream zipFile = File.Open(dataDir + "CompressMultipleFiles_out.zip", FileMode.Create))
 ```

-Here, we create a new zip file for the compressed output.
+This line creates a new ZIP file called `CompressMultipleFiles_out.zip` in the target directory.
+The `FileMode.Create` flag ensures the file is overwritten if it already exists.

 ### Step 2.2: Open Source Files